 BEGIN

-After making your changes, execute the query to update the procedure.
+After making your changes, execute the code to update the stored procedure.

 To get the most out of stored procedures, follow these best practices: